emacs-tree-sitter/treesit-fold/README.md

   } // <-- end of tree-sitter block node

   // |
-  // | '(block . ts-fold-range-seq)
+  // | '(block . treesit-fold-range-seq)
   // V

   int main() {...} // Folded node
   ```

-- `ts-fold-range-markers` - Folds the node starting from a giving delimiter
+- `treesit-fold-range-markers` - Folds the node starting from a giving delimiter
   character.
 Useful if tree-sitter's node definition doesn't align with the
   start of the desired folding section.